Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The Keys thatch palm is native to the Florida Keys and can vary in size depending on growing conditions

-The Florida native key thatch palm (also named brittle thatch palm) has fan-shaped (palmate) leaves growing on a single long stem.
-The leaves have long leaflets up to 2.5 ft.
-(0.7 m) long and are a pale yellowish-green or bluish-green color.
-Depending on the growing conditions, this Florida palm can be small-growing to only 3 ft. tall (1 m), or a tall, elegant palm tree growing over 36 ft.
-(11 m) tall.
+The Florida native key thatch palm, also known as brittle thatch palm, is a small-to-medium-sized palm known for its yellow-green to blue-green fan-shaped (palmate) leaves that grow on a single long stem.
+The leaves feature long leaflets, reaching up to 2.5 ft.
+(0.7 m) in length.
+Depending on the growing conditions, the tree itself can range from a small size, reaching only 3 ft. tall (1 m), to a tall and graceful palm tree that soars over 36 ft.
+(11 m) in height.
+The palm produces small, whitish-yellow flowers and round, white drupes.

-The key thatch palm is tolerant of wind and some frost and is cold-hardy to 30°F (-1°C), thriving in zone 9b.
+The key thatch palm is tolerant of wind and some frost and is cold-hardy to 30°F (-1°C), thriving in USDA zones 9 to 11.

-Florida Palm Tree Identification: The keys thatch palm is identified by its sizeable spiky foliage growing on multiple branches, a fibrous trunk, and small white fruits.
+Florida Palm Tree Identification: The key thatch palm is recognized by its substantial spiky foliage growing on multiple branches, a fibrous trunk, and small white fruits.

 Florida Thatch Palm (Thrinax radiata)